-IP TAKE: Universities around the country have received awards from this funder, but most of its grantees are either based in or somehow serve communities in the New York City area.
+IP TAKE: Starr funds universities across the United States; however, it prioritizes grantees based in or serving communities in the New York City area.
 The Starr Foundation also does not accept unsolicited proposals or materials.

-PROFILE: The Starr Foundation was founded by insurance entrepreneur Cornelius Vander Starr, who left his estate to the foundation after his passing in 1968.
-In addition to education, the foundation supports efforts in the areas of "medicine and healthcare, human needs, public policy, culture and the environment."
+PROFILE: The Starr Foundation was established by insurance entrepreneur Cornelius Vander Starr, who left his estate to the foundation after he passed in 1968.
+The foundation’s sparse website has limited information about its grantmaking guidelines and strategies.
+However, it broadly funds education, medicine and healthcare, human needs, public policy, culture and the environment.

-In terms of its support for higher ed, scholarship organizations and postsecondary schools throughout the United States offer Starr Foundation-supported scholarships.
-The foundation also "funds organizations that provide need-based financial aid to students seeking to attend secondary and post-secondary schools" as well as a number of exchange programs that send U.S. students abroad and bring international students to the U.S. In many ways, this was Cornelius Vander Starr’s vision when he started the fund in 1955, as he wanted to support students directly.
+In terms of its support for higher education, scholarship organizations and postsecondary schools throughout the United States offer Starr Foundation-supported scholarships.
+The foundation also "funds organizations that provide need-based financial aid to students seeking to attend secondary and post-secondary schools" as well as a number of exchange programs that send U.S. students abroad and bring international students to the U.S. The foundation’s endowments are invitation-only.

-The Public Policy program is focused on “international relations and the promotion of the rule of law and democratic institutions around the world.”
+Starr’s public policy program focuses on “international relations and the promotion of the rule of law and democratic institutions around the world.”
 In this regard, the foundation recently lent its support to Texas A&M University “for the George H. W. Bush 6th Biennial China-U.S. Relations Conference...held in Beijing.”
 The foundation also recently gave $1 million in unrestricted support to the NYU School of Law, as well as a similarly unrestricted award of $25,000 to the School of International and Public Affairs at Columbia University.

 Starr does not accept unsolicited proposals and has no public application process.
 Individuals interested in scholarships should consult with their school’s financial aid division to see if Starr endows a scholarship at their school.